 What is Silence's mission?

 I would like to empower the deaf through the use of sign language and through equal employment.
-Silence deepens awareness through collaboration with other non-governmental organisations and creates job opportunities for the deaf and hard-of-hearing.

 How does your CUHK research help the deaf?